violetatrium/rake-tasks-locales/README.md

 # RakeLocales

-Ruby gem compiling all of the rake tasks for locales used in retroelk repository.
+Ruby gem compiling all of the tasks used for localization of our projects.

 ## Installation